 - A slowed down and scaled up version: The .hack plot-lines for the Twilight manga and anime involve a group of hackers breaking down an MMORPG while the game's programmers try and counter the slow infection.

 - Hanaukyō Maid Tai.
 In episode 8 the Jihiyou family hacks into the MEMOL supercomputer to steal information (and possibly activate the mansion's Self-Destruct Mechanism).
 Grace manages to defeat them.

 - It's not really made that much of, but this happens between Yatouji Satsuki and Imonoyama Nokoru in X/1999.
 She is trying to hack into the computers of CLAMP Campus and he is trying to keep her out.
 Given that Satsuki is a technopath working in tandem with a supercomputer, the fact that Nokoru actually manages to make it combat instead of a Curb-Stomp Battle is pretty impressive.

 - Happens often enough in Dennou Coil, since realspace and cyberspace are linked.
 A particularly heated one happens between Isako and Fumie early on.

-- While it wasn't precisely done by hackers (mostly) the Digimon Adventure movie with Diablomon featured a fight between the titular villain and the hero 'mons...
+- While it wasn't precisely done by hackers (mostly), the Digimon Adventure movie introducing Diablomon featured a fight between the viral creature and the hero 'mons...
 IN CYBERSPACE.